-- (a) name of shareholder;
+- a. name of shareholder;

-- (b) type of proposed transaction (purchase, sale, etc.); and
+- b. type of proposed transaction (purchase, sale, etc.); and

-- (c) number of shares involved.
+- c. number of shares involved.

 The Company Secretary will confer with the Chair of the Board in relation to any proposed dealing.
+The Chair and the Company Secretary must keep a written record of any information received from Restricted Persons in connection with this policy and any clearance or refusal to grant clearance given under this policy.